Light Vehicle Maintenance and Repair Principles (City & Guilds) SCQF Level 5

 • Skills and knowledge in materials, fabrication, tools and measuring devices used in the automotive environment

-• Skills in diagnosing and rectifying light vehicle engine faults
+• Skills and knowledge in rectifying light vehicle engine systems

 • Skills in removing and replacing light vehicle engine units and components